ggerganov/llama.cpp/examples/server/README.md

 - `--numa STRATEGY`: Attempt one of the below optimization strategies that may help on some NUMA systems
 - `--numa distribute`: Spread execution evenly over all nodes
 - `--numa isolate`: Only spawn threads on CPUs on the node that execution started on
 - `--numa numactl`: Use the CPU map provided by numactl.
-If run without this previously, it is recommended to drop the system page cache before using this.
+If run without this previously, it is recommended to drop the systempage cache before using this.
 See https://github.com/ggerganov/llama.cpp/issues/1437
 - `--numa`: Attempt optimizations that may help on some NUMA systems.
 - `--lora FNAME`: Apply a LoRA (Low-Rank Adaptation) adapter to the model (implies --no-mmap).
 This allows you to adapt the pretrained model to specific tasks or domains.
 - `--lora-base FNAME`: Optional model to use as a base for the layers modified by the LoRA adapter.
 This flag is used in conjunction with the `--lora` flag, and specifies the base model for the adaptation.